vanedq/vanedq/README.md

 ### Connect with me
 Feel free to contact me on LinkedIn to ask me anything, make suggestions, or to have me there just in case.
-Maybe we could co-op, learn with each other, or chat about out tech hobbies, even move to Discord.
+Maybe we could co-op, learn with each other, or chat about our tech hobbies, even move to Discord.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/vanessadquadros/)